krivadna/krivadna/README.md

 ## 💫 Self-Made Success

-Coded my website completely on Termux for android using an android tablet using apache as reverse proxy.
+Coded my website completely with the help of AI on Termux for android on a Tablet using apache as reverse proxy.

 ### USAF: AI Film Project
 [![Watch on Vimeo](https://img.shields.io/badge/Watch_-Vimeo-red?style=for-the-badge&logo=youtube)](https://vimeo.com/902656649)